VinceZK/node-background-job/README.md

 2. Copy the content in `node_modules\node-background-job\app\job` to `app\job`.
    The content is the compiled web UI for the job server.

-3. Create a job program for testing purpose.
+3. Create a job program and register it for testing purpose.
    ``` javascript
    import { JobProgram } from "node-background-job";